 3. Integrate with Email Providers

-Expecting a sales rep to use different tools - one for content interaction and one for email is (besides CRMs, email automation tools, etc.) can be unfair to them.
+Expecting a sales rep to use different tools - one for content interaction and one for email (besides CRMs, email automation tools, etc.) is a little unfair.
 Integrating with email providers such as Outlook and Gmail synchronizes all your conversations than having them in multiple systems.
-It ensures all your interactions are in one place and you know the stage in which your buyers are in their journey.
+It ensures all your interactions are in one place, and you know the stage in which your buyers are in their journey.

 Content should be tagged and categorized for easy discovery in content management systems.
 This feature ensures easy discoverability and content tracking.
 It also allows others to find it using keywords instead of searching for it.